-Suggested timing of use for registered products for YSA control, considering instructions given in their respective product labels and conservation of natural enemies.
+Suggested timing of use for registered products for YSA control, considerating instructions given in their respective product labels and conservation of natural enemies.

-- ACTARA® (thiamethoxam) and BANDITO® (oxamyl plus imidacloprid) are preemptive options for YSA control both of which are applied to the soil/stubble. - Thiamethoxam and imidacloprid are known to have plant physiological effects that help alleviate stress.
-BANDITO® is also a registered nematicide and is likely to be beneficial on sandy soils. - However, these active ingredients, oxamyl, imidacloprid and thiamethoxam, are more damaging to natural enemies than acetamiprid (ALLICE®; WONDERLAND®) and cyantraniliprole (BENEVIA®). - Pre-emptive use of ACTARA® and BANDITO® mitigates any negative effect of their active ingredients on natural enemies.
+- ACTARA® (thiamethoxam) and BANDITO® (oxamyl plus imidacloprid) are preemptive options for YSA control both of which are applied to the soil/stubble. - Delay spraying of ACTARA® for 7 days until the stubble has dried out to minimise any detrimental effect on bees but apply within 30-days of harvest. - Thiamethoxam and imidacloprid are known to have plant physiological effects that help alleviate various forms of stress.
+BANDITO® is also a registered nematicide and is likely to be beneficial on sandy soils - However, the active ingredients of the above, oxamyl, imidacloprid and thiamethoxam, are more damaging to natural enemies than acetamiprid (ALLICE®; WONDERLAND®) and cyantraniliprole (BENEVIA®).

+- Pre-emptive use of ACTARA® and BANDITO® mitigates any negative effect of their active ingredients on natural enemies.
 Actives are taken up into the plant by the roots, move to the leaves but are not present on the leaf surfaces.
 In addition, natural enemies are not likely to be as abundant during early crop growth compared to later. - Foliar application against YSA is restricted to the use of ALLICE®, WONDERLAND®, AMPLIGO® and BENEVIA®.
 (NB: the pyrethroid component of AMPLIGO® is responsible for YSA control, it is however damaging to natural enemies). - AMPLIGO® and BENEVIA® are also registered for eldana control.
 If used for YSA control when stalk elongation has already commenced, protection against eldana infestation will be an added benefit.